Harald-U/docker-101/index.md

 Docker can be Docker CE for Linux or Docker Desktop for Mac, Windows, or Linux.
 We will not cover installation of Docker (Desktop) in this workshop.

 > **Note: bwLehrpool** has all the required software installed.
-Change into the PERSISTENCE directory before cloning the repository in the next step.
+Change into the PERSISTENT directory before cloning the repository in the next step.

 ## Labs